yasmi66/Rocket-Elevators-Golang-Controller/README.md

 # Rocket-Elevators-Golang-Controller

-### Classes are created in seprate go files.
+-Classes are created in seprate go files.
 Each file contains the class constructors (instance variables and class functions if there are any)

 -Controller is going to go through each column (battery class) and pass the requested floor in the chosen columns list